Watertown Subdivision: Current operations

-Around 20–25 trains run on the Watertown Subdivision a day, with two of them being Amtrak's Empire Builder passenger trains; numbers 7 (westbound) and 8 (eastbound).
+Around 20–25 trains run on the Watertown Subdivision a day, with four of them being Amtrak's Empire Builder and Borealis passenger trains; numbers 7 and 1333 (westbound) and 8 and 1340 (eastbound).
 Stops exist in Portage, Columbus, and Milwaukee.
-The Amtrak Hiawatha Service, which now runs between Milwaukee and Chicago, was expected to be extended to Madison with stops in Watertown, Brookfield, and possibly another city.
+The Amtrak Hiawatha, which now runs between Milwaukee and Chicago, was expected to be extended to Madison with stops in Watertown, Brookfield, and possibly another city.
 Initial plans to include a stop in Oconomowoc were dropped.
-However, these plans never came to fruition.
+However, these plans never came to fruition following then governor Scott Walker returning the funds to the federal government for use on passenger rail projects in other states.

 Among the many mainline freight trains that run through the area, CP G64 stands out as the only local that serves the Watertown Subdivision.
 Also known as the patrol train, it switches freight cars from many industrial spurs from Portage to Milwaukee.
 The train also often goes to Madison via the M&P Subdivision, and to a ballast pit in Waterloo via the Wisconsin and Southern Railroad's own Watertown Subdivision.